mateeeeeee/Ola/README.md

 <img align="center" padding="2" src="OlaDocs/olalogo_wide_new2.png"/>
-Ola is a toy programming language with both LLVM backend and a custom backend.
+Ola is a toy language with both LLVM backend and a custom backend.

 ## Features
   * classes